-Radio and television spots promoting personal responsibility for compliance with the stormwater program and/or informing the public about the construction permit process.

-Date: 8/3/2007 Responsible Party: Chad Christian, Storm Drainage Engineer

-Public Awareness was increased via the 2007 Stormwater Phase II Media Campaign.
+Start Date: 3/10/2004 End Date: 3/10/2005 Permits Years during which activities are scheduled: Year 1 Year 2 X Year 3 Year 4 Year 5 Name of Separate Implementing Entity: Unknown BMP Description: Radio and television spots promoting personal responsibility for compliance with the stormwater program and/or informing the public about the construction permit process.
+Has Goal Been Accomplished: YES Work Performed Date: 8/3/2007 Responsible Party: Chad Christian, Storm Drainage Engineer 2007 Stormwater Media Campaign Public Awareness was increased via the 2007 Stormwater Phase II Media Campaign.
 A copy of the Council Resoultion and Advertising Plan are included in the Appendix.

-Date: 7/28/2008 Responsible Party: Chad Christian, Storm Drainage Engineer

-Public Awareness was increased via the 2008 Stormwater Phase II Media Campaign.
+Date: 7/28/2008 Responsible Party: Chad Christian, Storm Drainage Engineer 2008 Stormwater Media Campaign Public Awareness was increased via the 2008 Stormwater Phase II Media Campaign, A copy of the Council Resoultion and Advertising Plan are included in the Appendix.
+Date: 8/1/2009 Responsible Party: Chad Christian, Storm Drainage Engineer 2009 Stormwater Media Campaign Public Awareness was increased via the 2009 Stormwater Phase II Media Campaign.
 A copy of the Council Resoultion and Advertising Plan are included in the Appendix.

-Date: 3/11/2006 Responsible Party: Chad Christian, Storm Drainage Engineer

-Continue Stormwater Media Campaign

-An \$18,000 "Stormwater Media Campaign" contract was authorized by the Tuscaloosa City Council on 9/23/04.
+Date: 3/11/2006 Responsible Party: Chad Christian, Storm Drainage Engineer Continue Stormwater Media Campaign An \$18,000 "Stormwater Media Campaign" contract was authorized by the Tuscaloosa City Council on 9/23/04.
 This contract led to the creation and running of stormwater education print, radio, and television advertisement.
 This contract was completed in Permit Year 3.
 Please refer to Appendix B of the Permit Year Two Annual Report for examples and details of this campaign.
 Also please refer to Appendix C of this report for details of the ads run during Permit Year Three.
 A new larger campaign will be initiated in Permit Year Four to increase media exposure.

-Date: 9/23/2004 Responsible Party: Chad Christian, Storm Drainage Engineer

-Media Campaign Initiated

-An \$18,000 "Stormwater Media Campaign" contract was authorized by the Tuscaloosa City Council on 9/23/04.
+Date: 9/23/2004 Responsible Party: Chad Christian, Storm Drainage Engineer Media Campaign Initiated An \$18,000 "Stormwater Media Campaign" contract was authorized by the Tuscaloosa City Council on 9/23/04.
 This contract has led to the creation and running of stormwater education print, radio, and television advertisement.
 Please refer to Appendix B for examples and details of this campaign.

-Public Meetings - Print Media

-Year 1 Year 2 Year 3 X Year 4 Year 5

-Notify citizens of public meetings in several different print media.
+Public Meetings - Print Media Responsible Party: Unknown, Unknown Start Date: 3/10/2003 End Date: 3/10/2004 Permits Years during which activities are scheduled: Year 1 Year 3 X Year 2 Year 4 Year 5 Name of Separate Implementing Entity: Unknown BMP Description: Notify citizens of public meetings in several different print media.

-.
-Work Performed

-Amend NOI to Move Goal to Permit Year Three

-We have not accomplished this task and wish to move this goal to Permit Year Three.

-Date: 3/11/2006 Responsible Party: Chad Christian, Storm Drainage Engineer

-Amend NOI to Remove Goal

-We have not gained traction with this effort and believe that focusing on broad advertisement of the Stormwater Hotline and expanding the Public Awareness Media Campaign will achieve acceptable
+Work Performed Date: 3/8/2005 Responsible Party: Chad Christian, Unknown e Goal to Permit Year Three plished this task and wish to move this goal to Permit Year Three.
+Date: 3/11/2006 Responsible Party: Chad Christian, Storm Drainage Engineer Amend NOI to Rem traction with this effort and believe that focusing on broad advertisement of the and expanding the Public Awareness Media Campaign will achieve acceptable and Involvement.

-Public Participation and Involvement.